Typographic Signs – a series of spot ads, Cooper & Beatty, Carl Dair, 1954

 Principal Typefaces

-Text: Number One: Bulmer Italic Number Two: Linotype Janson Number Three: Bulmer Italic Number Four: Missing Number Five: hand lettered ‘&’ by Carl Dair, Monotype Garamond Italic, Bodoni Poster Number Six: Linotype Janson
+Text: Number One: Bulmer Italic Number Two: Linotype Janson Number Three: Bulmer Italic Number Four: (missing) Number Five: hand lettering by Carl Dair, Garamond Italic, Bodoni Poster.
+Number Six: Linotype Janson

 Common: News Gothic Condensed, 20th Century (Futura), Monotype Grotesque